TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Kickstart/SitepackageBuilder/Index.rst

 ==========================================================

 The `Sitepackage Builder <https://www.sitepackagebuilder.com/>`__ can also be used to kickstart a basic extension.
-You can do so by choosing the :guilabel:`Fluid Styled Content` as base package and then remove all files and dependencies that are not needed.
+You can do so by choosing :guilabel:`Fluid Styled Content` as base package and then remove all files and dependencies that are not needed.